Joint or sole custody – what does it mean?

 What is the difference between the two?

 Joint custody is most common in Sweden today regardless of whether the parents live together or not.
-For joint custody to work, the parents need to be able to cooperate with each other reasonably well and make joint decisions.
+For joint custody to work, parents need to be able to cooperate with each other reasonably well and make joint decisions.
 They thus agree on the big issues such as housing, school, name and the like but may think differently about smaller things.

 In the case of joint custody, both guardians can participate independently in school meetings, have contact with doctors and inform themselves about the child’s affairs.
 If a parent is not guardian, the parent does not have an independent right to participate in school meetings, receive information about the child from the child and adolescent psychiatry or social services.
 It is required that the sole guardian consents.